Marriage

 Source: Sahih al-Bukhari 1162

-Istikhara is NOT fortune-telling or asking Allah to reveal the future.
-It means surrendering your decision to Allah's wisdom, asking Him to make easy what is good and to turn you away from what is harmful - even if you don't immediately understand why.
+Istikhara is NOT fortune-telling.
+It means surrendering your decision to Allah's wisdom, asking Him to make easy what is good and to turn you away from what is harmful.

 In Arabic: